Chair and CEO statement

 The Directors’ biographies can be viewed here.
 The Board believes that their mix of significant senior financial and commercial experience gives a strong and appropriate background to formulate and deliver long term shareholder value.

 The Nominations Committee oversees the requirements for and recommendations of any new Board appointments to ensure that it has the necessary mix of skills and experience to support the ongoing development of the Company.
-Any appointments made will be on merit, against objective criteria and with due regard for the benefits of diversity on the Board, including gender.
+Any appointments made will be on merit, against objective criteria and with due regard for the benefits of diversity and inclusivity on the Board.
 The Nomination Committee will also be responsible for succession planning.

 7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement